Skip to Main Content

 1. Participating in a UNF financial aid workshop at your high school, or

-*A reminder that scholarships are awarded on a funds-available basis and qualifying does not automatically result in an award offer.
+Please Note: Scholarships are awarded on a funds-available basis and qualifying does not automatically result in an award offer.

 How much is the Rising Scholars Osprey Test Prep Program award?